adover/ReceptionDeskV2/README.md

 Debugger: http://localhost:8081/debugger-ui - Enable debugging from Simulator, make sure it's enabled in the simulator by pressing `cmd + d`

+#### Before you build
+You need to make sure the value at line 680 in MLPAutoCompleteTextField.m (once you've `npm install`ed) is set to 0,0
 ## Redux
 I've decided to use Redux in this implementation but went without ImmutableJS.
 To me it seems to overcomplicate things which are actually really simple.